elenathfgs/EPFL_ML_Poject/README.md

 In this repository, you can find our work for the Project 1 of the [Machine Learning](https://github.com/epfml/ML_course) at [EPFL](http://epfl.ch).
 The background of the project could be found [here](https://higgsml.lal.in2p3.fr/files/2014/04/documentation_v1.8.pdf).

-We take part in the [competion](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/leaderboards) and got an accuracy of 83.1%.
+We took part in the [competion](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/leaderboards) and got an accuracy of 83.1%.

-You could find our code in `Project1` folder and the following information mainly focus on explaining our code.
+You can find our report in `report.pdf` and our code in `Project1` folder.

+The following information mainly focuses on explaining our code.

 First, ensure that you put `train.csv` and `test.csv` in the `data` folder at the root of `Project1` folder.